syxolk/euro2024/README.md

 collect scores and win the crown :crown:.

 **Scoring**
-- 1 point: correct winner
+- :star::star::star: correct bet
-- 2 points: correct goal difference
+- :star::star: correct goal difference
-- 3 points: correct bet
+- :star: correct winner or draw

 The [UEFA European Championship 2016][uefa] is taking place in France :fr: from June 10 to July 10.
 Happy betting!